 Admission appeals and exclusion reviews

 nplaw has provided clerks to school admission appeal panels and exclusion review panels for many years.
 We also advise Norfolk’s LEA and schools on admissions and exclusions policy and actions.
-Recently, we have received many requests for advice on the right of summer-born children to defer admission to school and on the application of the Equality Act 2010.

 This is often a politically sensitive area. nplaw advises Norfolk’s LEA on its policy for school transport and on particular difficult decisions against a background of increasing pressure on budgets.